What are skin tags?

 Skin tags are flesh-colored growths that form on the skin’s surface.
 They hang from a thin piece of tissue called a stalk.

 These growths are extremely common.
-About of people have at least one skin tag.
+About

 You’ll usually find skin tags in folds of skin in these areas:

 Less often, skin tags can grow on the eyelids.